FireSuppressionDirectory

 Frequently Asked Questions — Florida

-Our directory lists 199 fire suppression inspection companies across 87 cities in Florida.
+Our directory lists 194 fire suppression inspection companies across 86 cities in Florida, of which 51 carry a state-verified contractor license.
 Browse by city to compare local contractors by rating, credential, and system specialty.

 Fire suppression and fire sprinkler contractors in Florida are typically required to hold a state contractor license specific to fire protection work.
 Licensing requirements vary — some jurisdictions additionally require NICET certification for field technicians, and companies that also service fire alarm systems may need a separate fire alarm license.
 Always verify a contractor's license with Florida's state licensing board before hiring.
 Listings on this directory marked License Verified have been cross-referenced against the state database.